Our interns, supervised by our clinic manager and executive director, offer counselling in the following areas:

 Our supervision model ensures competent care:

 - Our executive director supervises all clinical relationships and provides direct consultation services when indicated.
 For more information about Robert's private practice, see robertswright.ca.

 - Our executive director provides academic supervision for our interns.

-- Our clinic manager provides daily supervision for interns and also coordinates monthly case management meetings to guide decisions about case load and other issues.
+- Our clinic manager provides daily supervision for interns and also coordinates case management meetings to guide decisions about case load and other issues.
 He also provides consultation to interns as appropriate.